- This event has passed.

 March 25 at 3:00 PM - 4:00 PM

-This lecture will be held virtually – Zoom link coming soon.
+This lecture will be held virtually via Zoom (check email or contact firstname.lastname@example.org).

-Jennifer A. Lewis is the Jianming Yu Professor of Arts and Sciences, the Wyss Professor for Biologically Inspired Engineering in the Paulson School of Engineering and Applied Sciences, and a core faculty member of the Wyss Institute at Harvard University.
+Jennifer A. Lewis is the Hansjörg Wyss Professor of Biologically Inspired Engineering at the Harvard John A. Paulson School of Engineering and Applied Sciences, and a core faculty member of the Wyss Institute at Harvard University.
 Her research focuses on 3D printing of functional, structural, and biological materials that emulate natural systems.
 Prior to joining Harvard, Lewis was a faculty member in the Materials Science and Engineering Department at the University of Illinois at Urbana-Champaign, where she served as the Director of the Materials Research Laboratory.
 Currently, she directs the Harvard Materials Research Science and Engineering Center (MRSEC) and serves the NSF Mathematical and Physical Sciences Advisory Committee.

 Lewis has received numerous awards, including the Presidential Faculty Fellow Award, the American Chemical Society Langmuir Lecture Award, the Materials Research Society Medal Award, the American Ceramic Society Sosman and Roy Lecture Awards, and the Lush Science Prize.
 She is an elected member of the National Academy of Sciences, National Academy of Engineering, National Academy of Inventors, and the American Academy of Arts and Sciences.
 Her research has enjoyed broad coverage in the popular media.
 To date, she has co-founded two companies, Voxel8 Inc. and Electroninks, that are commercializing technology from her lab.